 The role's purpose is to provide high quality and timely transport accident investigation services to advance the aims of the organisation.
-Initially allocated a primary mode of transport air accident investigators are expected to develop and apply their accident investigation skills to support a multi modal investigation service.
+Initially allocated a primary mode of transport (air, or marine or rail) accident investigators are expected to develop and apply their accident investigation skills to support a multi modal investigation service.